parsiad/video-coverflow/README.md

 In order of importance:

-1. Title text for selected item
-2. Filter titles
+1. Filter titles
-3. Controller support
+2. Controller support